MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Otherwise known as a "binary large object".
+Contains file data, but not the files name or other metadata.
+2. tree - A tree is a level in a directory.
+Trees record path names, identifiers, and other metadata.
-2. tree - TODO
+2. tree - A tree is a level in a directory.
+Records hierarchies
-3. commit - TODO
+3. commit - Commits are metadata for each particular version of a file.
-4. repo - TODO
-5. hash - TODO
+4. repo - A repo is a database that holds all of the data for a particular project.
+5. hash - A hash is a 40 character value that identifies all of the information for a particular object.